 “There is absolutely an obesity epidemic among children.
 I see at least 30 kids per week who need nutritional counseling and have high BMIs,” Nowacki notes.

-While BMI improvement is important for kids who are overweight or obese, they may not need calorie-limiting diets to get there.
+While BMI improvement is important for kids who have overweight or obesity, they may not need calorie-limiting diets to get there.
 Why?
 Because kids rapidly burn energy and can reach a better BMI by merely growing up.
 If the only thing they do is decrease excess calories (we’re looking at you, French fries and soda), that might be enough.

 If a child or teen does need to restrict their food intake, a dietitian or healthcare provider should oversee and manage that process to keep the child safe.
 A weight loss plan for children must be tailored to a child’s specific needs.